PrathameshParithe/Credit_Card_Financial_Dashboard_Power_BI/README.md

 Power Query: For data transformation, cleaning, and integration from multiple sources.

-DAX (Data Analysis Expressions): For creating measures and calculations, such as revenue growth rates, average spend per customer, and delinquency ratios.
+DAX (Data Analysis Expressions): For creating measures and calculations, such as revenue growth rates, average spend per customer, and Interest over transactions.